xatier/2013_NCTU_OS_hw/README.md

 ```

->   In this example, we call `pipe()` to create a pipeline for communicating between two processes.
+>   In this example, we call `pipe()` to create a pipeline for interprocess communication.
-When `pipe()` is called,  it will give out two file descriptors which are not point to a file but a memory space.
+When `pipe()` is called,  it will give out two file descriptors which are not point to a file but a kernal buffer.
 The first descriptor fd[0] is for popping things from memory, the second descriptor fd[1] is for pushing.

 ```C